 This kind of photo shoot is suitable for clients who aren’t thrilled by typically posed sessions.
 Ask your subjects to express their playful side and let them have fun like children.
 You can also suggest some quirky poses which will make them laugh!
 This type of photo shoot is ideal for wide open spaces, parks, meadows, and gardens.

 For clients who like a classy and elegant atmosphere, you can try to capture the vibe of their romance with a dark and moody theme.
 In this case, you should suggest classic poses for couples such as one behind the other, holding hands, standing back to back, sitting on the ground together and so on.
 You should definitely make sure to convert a few images to b&w for couples who cherish vintage aesthetics.

 Romantic and Sweet

-If your clients prefer more traditional shots, you can always focus on the romantic side of their relationship.
+If your clients prefer more traditional shots, you can always focus on the romantic side of their relationship for photoshoot inspiration.
 Soft lighting, pastel colors and props like flowers or pillows will make such images fairy-tale alike.
 You can shoot romantic portraits either indoors or outdoors – both options can work great!
 Be careful with your compositions and don’t always put your models in the center of the frame – surprise them with something unexpected!

 2. Wedding Photoshoot Ideas

 Wedding photography is a huge and rather competitive industry.
 In addition to top-notch gear and advanced shooting and editing skills, you need to have many great ideas in order to become a sought-after photographer in this genre.
 Make sure to surprise your clients by offering them more than those typical wedding shots!

 Reflections And Symmetry